-Requires references to definitional and procedural provisions of MLCBI eg. Art.
-2, 15, 17, 6 to substantiate your answer on the likely outcome.
+For full marks, references to definitional and procedural provisions of MLCBI eg. Art.
+2, 15, 17, 6..

 Question 3.2 [maximum 3 marks] 0 mark

 Joint provisional liquidators commenced a recognition proceeding in the US and immediately were sued and served with discovery in connection with their alleged tortious interference with contract rights of the US-based vendors of the foreign debtor.
 Explain the likely outcome.